rv2036/rvspoc/content/en/posts/00-RISC-V-spoc-en.md

 ### Sponsorship Contributions and Perks

 The sponsors may participate in project and prize designs.
 The sponsors will also be advertised during the events.
-Sponsorships start at CNY 200,000 and caps at CNY 1,000,000 (subject to change).
+Sponsorships start at CNY 200,000 and cap at CNY 1,000,000 (subject to change).
 Sponsors may negotiate and customize their contribution based on the number of projects and amount of prizes proposed.

 Sponsorships will be utilized as follows: